-The Kaua'i General Plan and the Kapa'a Town Development Plan designates the Property as "Urban Center".
-Lands to the north and east of the Property are designated as "Residential" and "Urban" by the County General Plan.
+The Kaua'i General Plan designates the Property as "Neighborhood General".
+Lands to the north and east of the Property are designated as "Residential" and "Neighborhood Center" and "Neighborhood General" by the General Plan.
+The General Plan substantially replaces its Urban designations with "Neighborhood General.